 Florissant Fossil Beds is one of the most incredible places to visit in Colorado.
 It offers a chance to explore prehistoric life in the state, as well as understand the fascinating story of how this park went from private hands to one of Colorado’s popular National Monuments.

 Whether you’re visiting the Florissant Fossil Beds with kids or exploring on your own or with a group, you’ll find plenty of things to see and do.
-You’ll be making discoveries and literally be walking through history along the way.
+You’ll be making discoveries and literally walking through history along the way.

 About Florissant Fossil Beds National Monument

-Florissant Fossil Beds National Monument is located in central Colorado about 45-minutes south of Colorado Springs.
+Florissant Fossil Beds National Monument is located in central Colorado, about 45 minutes south of Colorado Springs.
 This phenomenal destination is home to one of the richest and most diverse fossil deposits on the planet.

 From 14-foot-wide stumps of petrified redwood trees to thousands of insect and plant fossils, a walk through Florissant Fossil Beds National Monument is like taking a trip into the past.

-Enjoy guided hikes, the junior ranger program, or some of the 15-miles of hiking trails as you explore the best things to do at Florissant Fossil Beds National Monument.
+Enjoy guided hikes, the junior ranger program, or some of the 15 miles of hiking trails as you explore the best things to do at Florissant Fossil Beds National Monument.

 Things To Do At Florissant Fossil Beds National Monument